maskegger/guide/index.md

 1. Recompile the paper and double-check the numbers.

-1. Rename the **analysis/** folder to something more descriptive, and zip it.
+1. Rename the copy of your **analysis/** folder to something more descriptive, and zip it.

 Checking numbers can be difficult and tedious.
 Include lots of asserts in your code when writing up your results to reduce errors.
 (See an example of how to use `assert` commands [here](https://github.com/reifjulian/my-project/blob/master/MyProject/analysis/scripts/4_make_tables_figures.do).